Bow Tie Analysis

 Procedural | Apart from operations SOP all other procedures fall under procedural category |

-Training | Barriers which involves training/ competency building. |
+Asset Integrity | Barriers that involves training/ competency building. |

 Maintenance | Items directly under the maintenance purview will be considered as “Maintenance” category |

-The following Sample color coding shall be followed, when identifying the barriers to ensure the uniformity of depicting a barrier to assist users to recognize a particular barrier in Bow Tie.
-Below Sample figure shows barrier color codes.
+- The following Sample color coding shall be followed when identifying the barriers to ensure the uniformity of depicting a barrier to assist users in recognizing a particular barrier in Bow Tie.

 - Eliminate, to physically remove the hazard